You can encrypt emails and control the way users access their encrypted emails.

 You can create a subject line tag for your users' encrypted messages.
 The tag isn't case sensitive.

 You can override the default encryption method for individual outbound email data loss prevention (DLP) rules.
-See Create an email data loss prevention rule.
+See Create a Data control rule.

 Outlook Add-in (for Office 365 users only)